Arboreal models and their stability: Introduction

 In the sequel \cite{AGEN20b}, we show any polarized Weinstein manifold, i.e.~a Weinstein manifold with a global field of Lagrangian planes in its tangent bundle, can be deformed to have an arboreal skeleton.
 More specifically, the arboreal singularities that arise are positive in the sense that they are indexed by signed rooted trees with all positive signs $+1$, and conversely, any Weinstein manifold with a positive arboreal skeleton comes with a canonical (homotopy class of) polarization.

 Now, the arguments of \cite{AGEN20b} produce skeleta with singularities satisfying the characterization of Definition~\ref{def:arb intr}.
 So without the uniqueness of Theorem~\ref{thm: main thm}, we would still be left to study the possible moduli of such singularities: it could happen that two skeleta built with the same combinatorics lead to different Weinstein manifolds.
 The uniqueness of Theorem~\ref{thm: main thm} guarantees this is not the case: there is no moduli of the singularities arising, and indeed their geometry is uniquely specified by the combinatorics.
 (In fact, the situation is even better: thanks to the arboreal Darboux-Weinstein theorem proved in \cite{AGEN20b}, any symplectic thickenings of the skeleton that induce equivalent orientation structures, a further combinatorial decoration on the skeleton, are themselves equivalent.)
 Thus pairing the results of the current paper with those of \cite{AGEN20b} one is able to express polarized Weinstein manifolds in combinatorial terms.
+In a forthcoming paper \cite{AGEN21} we will classify all bifurcations ($=$ "Reidemeister moves") relating arboreal skeleta of two polarized Weinstein manifolds related by a polarized Weinstein homotopy, thus reducing the problem of classification of (polarized) Weinstein structures up to deformational equivalence to the problem of classification of arboreal complexes up to diffeomorphism and Reidemeister moves.